Camera Obscura and World of Illusions is perhaps Edinburgh’s oldest visitor attraction, entertaining visitors since 1853.

 After her death, her husband tried to run the Observatory but eventually sold it to a renowned sociologist called Patrick Geddes in 1892.

-Patrick renamed the building to the ‘Outlook Tower’, and that was the birth of Camera Obscura and the World of Illusions.
+Patrick renamed the building to the ‘Outlook Tower,’ which was the birth of Camera Obscura and the World of Illusions.

-It has been 185 years since Camera Obscura was first used to attract visitors, and 130 years since this attraction got its name!
+It has been 185 years since the first visitors stepped into Camera Obscura and 130 years since this attraction got its name!